3raxton/ForeignIpsum/README.md

 ## Sketch Icon created by [Dejan Markovic](http://dejan-markovic.com/)
 ## Map created by [Sajid Kalla](https://twitter.com/sajid_mhd)
 ## Globe holder created by [Braxton Huff](http://www.braxtonhuff.com/)

+# License
+## The license used in this repo is the MIT License located [here](https://github.com/3raxton/ForeignIpsum/blob/master/License.md).
+Hopefully this code helps you out and treats you well!